yihan2588/Source_Ana/README.md

 ## Usage

-Run the main script and provide the path to your EEG data directory:
+Run the main script:

 ```
 python main.py
 ```

+The script will prompt you for:
+1. The path to your EEG data directory
+2. The path to the Subject_Condition JSON file
+3. Selection of subjects to process (you can select specific subjects or 'all')
+4. Selection of nights to process (you can select specific nights or 'all')

+After providing this information, the script will process the selected data and generate results.

 ## Visualization Types